hiibolt/KnowledgeBase/pages/Force Table Lab Report.md

   In my case, I created a calculator to streamline my work.
 I believe that the masses were not accurate, which contributed to the errors.
 - # Conclusion
   This was a very fun lab.
 I enjoyed being able to physically see equations in motion, even if there was some error.

+  The only thing I would change would be to provide an explanation for said error in the final result, whether it be an excerpt in the manual or a full section dedicated to the concept.